AAndyProgram/AppHost/README.md

 Program for preventing applications closing

 Sometimes background programs are dropping down.
 For preventing this unwanted action, I wrote this app.
+This application will be monitoring processes for your application(-s) and restart it, if not found.

 How it works:
 1. [Download latest release](https://github.com/AAndyProgram/AppHost/releases/latest)